jantman/puppet-reviewboard/README.md

 Pre-Requisites
 --------------

+**Note** this branch currently relies on a module, coxmediagroup/virtualenv, that is not yet available to the public.
+We're working on fixing that.

 The Modulefile only lists the mandatory 'stdlib' dependency.
 It is possible to configure what modules are used to provide the web server and database, it is neccessary to separately install these dependencies, e.g. for the default